From keynotes to coffee – your guide to the Salesforce World Tour

 7 top tips to making the most of the Salesforce World Tour

-Having attended countless Salesforce events over the years, we can say one thing with absolute authority: Salesforce certainly know how to throw an event.
+After attending countless Salesforce events over the years, we can say one thing with certainty: Salesforce know how to throw an event.

-The Salesforce World Tour events are bursting at the seams, packed with keynotes, top speakers, industry sessions and the chance to delve into the heart of the Salesforce ecosystem.
+The Salesforce World Tour events are bursting at the seams.
+You’ve got keynotes, top speakers, industry sessions and the chance to delve into the heart of the Salesforce ecosystem.

-But, whether you’re a seasoned Salesforce World Tour attendee, or visiting one of Salesforce’s roadshow events for the first time, the sheer scale of the event can be overwhelming.
+It doesn’t matter if you’re a seasoned Salesforce World Tour attendee, or first-time visitor to one of Salesforce’s roadshow events, the scale of the event can be overwhelming.

-While the breadth and scope of every World Tour event is great, with so much to pack into your day it can it can be difficult to know where to start.
+While the broad scope of each World Tour event is great, with so much to pack into one day, it can it can be difficult to know where to start.

 As Salesforce event veterans, we’ve got a fair idea of what’s worth doing at the World Tour.
 So, to get you started, we’ve put together a list of how to make the most of your time at a Salesforce World Tour event.